buoya42/ado/README.md

 # ado
-Ado, a AUR package manager based on "yay"
+Ado, an AUR package manager based on "yay".